-Among the 257 urban areas that participated in the first quarter 2020 Cost of Living Index, the after-tax cost for a professional/managerial standard of living ranged from more than twice the national average in New York (Manhattan) NY to more than 20 percent below the national average in McAllen, TX.
+Among the 265 urban areas that participated in the first quarter 2021 Cost of Living Index, the after-tax cost for a professional/managerial standard of living ranged from more than twice the national average in New York (Manhattan) NY to more than 20 percent below the national average in Kalamazoo, MI.
 The Cost of Living Index is published quarterly by C2ER – The Council for Community and Economic Research.
-Quarter 1, 2020 marks the 52nd Anniversary of the publication.

 The Cost of Living Index measures regional differences in the cost of consumer goods and services, excluding taxes and non-consumer expenditures, for professional and managerial households in the top income quintile.
 It is based on more than 90,000 prices covering 60 different items for which prices are collected quarterly by chambers of commerce, economic development organizations, and university applied economic centers in each participating urban area.
 Small differences should not be interpreted as showing a measurable difference.

 The composite index is based on six component categories – housing, utilities, grocery items, transportation, health care, and miscellaneous goods and services.

 If you need additional information on the Cost of Living Index or other COLI-related products such as the COLI Web Calculator and the COLI Historical Index, please contact Jennie Allison at firstname.lastname@example.org or by phone at 703-522-4980.